jhbodamer/FPGA_Seven_Segment/README.md

-*None of the text or code in this project was written by AI I used __VHDL By Example_  by Blain Readler as a reference This was a simple project I did as an introduction to VHDL.
+*None of the text or code in this project was written by AI.
+For this project, I used __VHDL By Example_  by Blain Readler as a reference This was a simple project I did as an introduction to VHDL.
 I wrote two VHDL files with the accompanying constraints file.
 The first spells out my name "John" on the display as shown below.